yodkwtf/sql-fundamentals/Notes.md

 ## CRUD Operations

-CRUD stands for Create, Read, Update and Delete.
+CRUD stands for Create, Read, Update, and Delete.
 These are the four basic operations that can be performed on a database.

 ### Create